creativescala/doodle/docs/src/pages/pictures/style.md

 ## Implementation

-The @:api(doodle.algebra.Style) algebra supports all the features described above as does `Image`.
+The @:api(doodle.algebra.Style) algebra supports all the features described above as does @:api(doodle.image.Image).